nickjbrowning/cscs-docs/docs/software/sciapps/cp2k.md

    for good performance.
 With [Intel MKL], this is not necessary and one can set `OMP_NUM_THREADS` to `SLURM_CPUS_PER_TASK`.

-5. [DBCSR] relies on extensive JIT compilation and we store the cache in memory to avoid I/O overhead.
+5. [DBCSR] relies on extensive JIT compilation, and we store the cache in memory to avoid I/O overhead.
    This is set by default on the HPC platform, but it's set here explicitly as it's essential to avoid performance degradation.

 6. CP2K's dependencies use GPU-aware MPI, which requires enabling support at runtime.